-"The need for a new strategy is urgent, not just to address these damages and costs but because this generation has a fundamental, ethical obligation to avoid burdening future generations with the entire task of finding a safe, permanent solution for managing hazardous nuclear materials they had no part in creating," the Commission wrote in the report's Executive Summary.
+“The need for a new strategy is urgent, not just to address these damages and costs but because this generation has a fundamental, ethical obligation to avoid burdening future generations with the entire task of finding a safe, permanent solution for managing hazardous nuclear materials they had no part in creating,” the commission wrote.

-In February, the DOE requested more than $770 million for nuclear in 2013, re-confirming the Administration's support for this source of power.
+In February, the DOE requested more than $770 million for nuclear in 2013, re-confirming the administration’s support for nuclear.

 The industry will watch as Vogtle Units 3 and 4 come to life.
-Employees of South Carolina Gas and Electric Co.'s V.C.
-Summer plant will be paying extra close attention.
+Employees of South Carolina Electric and Gas Co. will be paying extra close attention.
 The SCANA subsidiary, along with Santee Cooper, also has plans to construct two AP1000 units at the existing V.C.
 Summer plant.
 The NRC could issue the COL for this project in this same year.

 The key to completely “Regain Momentum” for the nuclear industry is to build the units on-time and within budget.
 If not, the industry will once again be the punching bag for those same groups who are trying to deter the resurrection of nuclear power in the U.S.